easystats/modelbased/paper/paper.md

 # Statement of need

-Applied statistics have historically focused on statistical *tests* (e.g., *t* tests, correlation tests, and analyses of variances, ANOVAs), seen as most apt to provide researchers with interpretable answers to the questions they seek.
-However, these tests typically rely on statistical *models*—the true underlying cornerstone of modern data science.
-The replication crisis [@OSC2015estimating; @camerer2018evaluating] and methodological revolutions [@makowski2023we] have underlined some of the issues with the traditional focus on statistical tests (e.g., the effacement of model assumptions, a focus on null-hypothesis testing, non-compatibility with more complex variance structures) and called for shifting the focus to the models themselves.
+Applied statistics have historically focused on statistical *tests* (e.g., *t*-tests, correlation tests, and analyses of variances, ANOVAs), seen as most apt to provide researchers with interpretable answers to the questions they seek.
+However, these tests typically rely on statistical *models* — the true underlying cornerstone of modern data science.
+The replication crisis [@OSC2015estimating; @camerer2018evaluating] and methodological (r)evolutions [@makowski2023we] have underlined some of the issues with the traditional focus on statistical tests (e.g., the effacement of model assumptions, a focus on null-hypothesis testing, non-compatibility with more complex variance structures) and called for shifting the focus to the models themselves.

 In line with these efforts, new tools have been created to facilitate the direct usage and reporting of statistical models.
 For instance, the `easystats` collection of R packages [@easystatspackage] has been developed to help researchers "tame, discipline, and harness" the power of statistical models.
-Existing packages are dedicated to model parameters [the `parameters` package, @ludecke2020extracting], predictive performance [the `performance` package, @ludecke2021performance] or effect importance [the `effectsize` package, @ben2020effectsize].
+Within this framework, specific packages are dedicated to model parameters [the `parameters` package, @ludecke2020extracting], predictive performance [the `performance` package, @ludecke2021performance] or effect importance [the `effectsize` package, @ben2020effectsize].

-**But the models themselves hide even more critical information!**
+**But the models themselves withhold even more usefulness!**

-The fundamental nature of these models—a statistical link between an outcome $y$ and predictor variables $X$—enables the generation of predictions for any combination of predictors, observed or unobserved alike.
-These predictions refer to expected values of the outcome for given levels of predictors of interest, as well as contrasting them, making it possible to visualize the model's behaviour in a more meaningful and comprehensive way, and answering a broad range of research questions.
+The fundamental nature of these models—a statistical link between an outcome $y$ and predictor variables $X$—enables the generation of predictions for any observed or unobserved combination of predictors.
+These predictions refer to expected values of the outcome for given levels of predictors of interest, making it possible to test and visualize the model's behaviour in a more meaningful and comprehensive way, and answering a broad range of research questions.

 The two most popular R packages for extracting these quantities of interest from statistical models are `emmeans` [@russell2024emmeans] and `marginaleffects` [@arel2024interpret].
 These packages pack an enormously rich set of features and cover (almost) all imaginable needs for post-hoc analysis of statistical models.
 However, their power and flexibility come at a cost: ease of use—especially for users not familiar with the underlying statistical concepts.
 The `modelbased` package, built on top of these two packages, aims to unleash this vast, untapped potential by providing a unified interface to extract marginal means, marginal effects, contrasts, comparisons, and model predictions from a wide range of statistical models.
 In line with the `easystats`' *raison d'être*, the `modelbased` package focuses on simplicity, flexibility, and user-friendliness to help researchers harness the full power of their models.

 # Key concepts

-Answering research questions based on statistical models means describing the relationship between predictors (also called *focal* predictors) of interest and the outcome, as well as differences between observed groups in the sample.
+Answering research questions based on statistical models means describing the relationship between predictors of interest (also called *focal* predictors) and the outcome, as well as differences between observed groups in the sample.
 There are four key concepts in `modelbased` to achieve this:

 - **Predictions:** Estimate the outcome for a specific combination of predictor values (which may or may not exist in the data).

-- **Marginal Means:** Estimate the average outcome across the observed distribution of other predictors, representing a "typical" observation.
+- **Marginal Means:** Estimate the average outcome across the observed distribution of other predictors.

-- **Marginal Effects:** Quantify the strength of a predictor's effect on the outcome (the average slope), which is especially useful when slopes vary (e.g., with interactions or in logistic regression).
+- **Marginal Effects:** Estimate the average effect ("slope"), which is especially useful when slopes vary (e.g., with interactions or non-linear associations).

 - **Contrasts:** Compare predicted outcomes between groups or levels of a predictor.